Frequently Asked Questions

 Our gift cards are about the size of a floral card, so although we won’t limit you to a certain amount of letters, we ask that you try and keep your messages on the short (and of course, sweet) side.

 Are chocolate pralines just original creamy pralines dipped in chocolate?

-The way we make our chocolate pralines so delicious is by incorporating two different kinds of chocolate into the recipe while they are cooking.
+The way we make our chocolate pralines so delicious is by incorporating a few different kinds of chocolate into the recipe while they are cooking.
 They are not actually dipped in chocolate, and that is why they don’t melt like most other chocolaty things do.

 What’s the difference between a Praline and a Tortue?